SGSA Board and Governance

-The Sports Grounds Safety Authority (SGSA) is an independent public body set up under the Football Spectators Act 1989 and funded by the Department for Digital, Culture, Media and Sport.
-We are overseen by a Board, appointed by the Secretary of State for Digital, Culture, Media and Sport.
+The Sports Grounds Safety Authority (SGSA) is an independent public body set up under the Football Spectators Act 1989 and funded by the Department for Culture, Media and Sport.
+We are overseen by a Board, appointed by the Secretary of State for Culture, Media and Sport.
+The SGSA’s core functions are derived from the Football Spectators Act 1989, the Sports Grounds Safety Authority Act 2011 and/or undertaken under delegated powers from the Department for Culture, Media and Sport.

 Our Board Members are as follows: